usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ### III-7.5190 Dressing and fitting rooms (ADAAG §4.1.3(21)).

 Where dressing rooms
-are provided, five percent or at least one must be accessible.Technical standards are provided for doors, benches, and mirrors, with less stringent standards for alterations.
+are provided, five percent or at least one must be accessible.
+Technical standards are provided for doors, benches, and mirrors, with less stringent standards for alterations.

 ### III-7.6000 Additions (ADAAG §4.1.5).